sneakerhax/sneakerhax/README.md

 ## Github Overview

-My Github contains documentation, posts, tools, and experimental code for Offensive Security purposes.
+My Github contains documentation, posts, tools, and experimental code for Red Team purposes.
 I use many elements in these code repos, either in their current state or a modified/updated version, to perform my job daily.

 ## Areas of interest:

 * Red Team
-* Offensive Security
 * Cloud
 * Containers
 * Kubernetes